LexiTaber/LexiTaber/README.md

 ### Hi there, I'm Lexi 👋

-_I'm a technical project manager and member of the Salesforce & IT teams at Nonprofit Finance Fund.
+_I'm a technical project manager and solutions engineer on the Operations & IT team at Nonprofit Finance Fund.
 I work on system implementations, automations, integrations, solution design, and process improvement._

 🏆 1X Salesforce certified